numba/numba/docs/source/developer/dispatching.rst

 This document discusses dispatching when it is done at runtime, i.e. when a JIT-compiled function is called from pure Python.
 In that context, performance is important.
-To stay in the realm of normal function call overhead in Python, the overhead of dispatching should stay under the microsecond.
+To stay in the realm of normal function call overhead in Python, the overhead of dispatching should stay under a microsecond.
 Of course, *the faster the better*...

 When a JIT-compiled function is called from another JIT-compiled